Flow Gym: A framework for the development, benchmarking, training, and deployment of flow-field quantification methods

 \subsubsection{Post-Processing}

 Following \cite{stamhuis2014pivlab}, we implement data validation, data interpolation, and data smoothing, introducing minor variations to these techniques.
-The parameters of the post-processing steps are specified analogously to the pre-processing steps, and we similarly allow the integration of (possibly learning-based) custom methods; see \cref{subsec:pre}. \paragraph{Data validation} We implement the following outliers detection schemes: \begin{itemize}[leftmargin=*] \item \emph{Constant thresholding velocity filter}.
-All the entries with velocity magnitude outside a constant range $[u_{\min}, u_{\max}]$ are marked as outliers. \item \emph{Adaptive thresholding velocity filter (local/global)}.
-The entries with velocity magnitude outside $[\bar{u} - n\sigma_u, \bar{u} + n\sigma_u]$ are marked as outliers, with $\bar{u}$ and $\sigma_u$ being the mean and standard deviation of the estimate (local or global). \item \emph{Universal outlier detection based on the median test} \cite{westerweel2005universal}.
-We implement the celebrated algorithm presented in \cite{westerweel2005universal}.
+The parameters of the post-processing steps are specified analogously to the pre-processing steps, and we similarly allow the integration of (possibly learning-based) custom methods; see \cref{subsec:pre}. \paragraph{Data validation} We implement the following outlier-detection schemes: \begin{itemize}[leftmargin=*] \item \emph{Constant thresholding velocity filter}.
+All entries with a velocity magnitude outside a constant range $[u_{\min}, u_{\max}]$ are marked as outliers. \item \emph{Adaptive thresholding velocity filter (local/global)}.
+The entries with a velocity magnitude outside $[\bar{u} - n\sigma_u, \bar{u} + n\sigma_u]$ are marked as outliers, where $\bar{u}$ and $\sigma_u$ are computed either globally over the full field or locally within a square neighborhood of size $N\times N$ centered on each interrogation point.
+In the results of \cref{fig:validation}, we use $N=3$, corresponding to a $3\times 3$ neighborhood. \item \emph{Universal outlier detection based on the median test} \cite{westerweel2005universal}.
+We implement the algorithm presented in \cite{westerweel2005universal}.
 By making use of comparator networks \cite{knuth1997art} we achieve sub-ms performance on megapixel images. \end{itemize}

-In \cref{fig:validation}, we illustrate the effects of the different outliers detection schemes on an estimated flow from both synthetic and real images.
+In \cref{fig:validation}, we illustrate the effects of the different outlier detection schemes on an estimated flow from synthetic images. \paragraph{Data interpolation}